delax/Enviromine-Configs/README.md

 ## To Use Some

 1. Download source, unzip it
-2. Copy `StabilityTypes.cfg` from `configs\enviromine` to your Minecraft's `configs\enviromine` folder
+2. Copy `StabilityTypes.cfg` from `configs\enviromine\profiles\default` to your Minecraft's `configs\enviromine\profiles\default` folder
-3. Edit your Minecraft's `configs\enviromine\Enviromine.cfg` file to have `B:"Generate Armor Configs"=false` instead of `true` (this is the only change the included `Enviromine.cfg` file has)
-4. Copy any configs you desire from `configs\enviromine\CustomProperties` folder to your Minecraft's `configs\enviromine\CustomProperties` folder
+3. Copy any configs you desire from `configs\enviromine\profiles\default\CustomProperties` folder to your Minecraft's `configs\enviromine\profiles\default\CustomProperties` folder
-5. Play Minecraft, any unused configs will be ignored
+4. Play Minecraft, any unused configs will be ignored

+## Extra Notes:

+Some configs have Biomes in them, these use the mod's default Biome IDs.
+If you change the Biome ID, **make sure to change the ID in the Enviromine config**.